 Sarah first contacted me after a friend of hers had successfully lost weight through my online coaching program, just six months after having a baby.
 I asked her to keep an open mind and walk me through everything she'd been doing in terms of diet and exercise.
-The problem was immediately clear: Sarah was putting effort into her weight loss, but the type of effort—specifically her over-reliance on running—wasn't the best way to lose fat and get the results she wanted.
+The problem was immediately clear: Sarah was putting in effort, but the type of effort—specifically her over-reliance on running for weight loss—wasn't the best way to lose fat and get the results she wanted.

-Running Mistake No. 1: Your Workout is Always the Same
+Running for Weight Loss Mistake No. 1: Your Workout Is Always the Same

 Your body is an amazing machine.
 It's designed for efficiency, meaning if you do the same thing over and over again, the process becomes easier.
 This applies to your running workouts too.
 Not only will they start to feel more effortless (even if you're still sweating and pumping your legs), but your metabolism literally learns and reacts so that fewer calories are burned with the same exercise output.